-In my new horror novel, which I am shopping out to agents under the working title, Wax Works, a boarding school has gone irretrievably, elementally wrong, even after closing its business doors to the world.
+In my new horror novel, which came out on October 2nd, 2019. under the title Wax Works, a boarding school has gone irretrievably, elementally wrong, even after closing its business doors to the world.
 When it reopens with a new commercial face, that ‘wrongness’ has plummeted down to a spiritual level, by which I mean the establishment exerts a psychological and physical power over people it wants to control, manipulate and, in some cases, punish.

 The boarding school in my novel is named Château Mont Rose.
-This boarding school was growing a negative presence before it closed down.
-It may well be that the negativity took root and swelled through simple existence.
-Although many people have great memories of boarding school, the flip side are those who don’t, or those who remember why they were sent to one.
+A lot of pride went into this school–so much, that when disgrace followed, the school nursed a vendetta.
+While many people have great memories of boarding school, the flip side are those who don’t, or those who remember the true prickly reasons why they were sent to one.

 I went to to a boarding school.